SubParSuperCar/rbx-destructor/README.md

 end)
 ```

 > **Note:** The above Source excerpt is outdated and does not properly utilize the `Extend` method.
-A new Source will be put up as soon as one is available.
+An updated Source will be put up as soon as one is available.